microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoveryholdpolicy-post-usersources.md

 ## Request body
 In the request body, supply a JSON representation of the [userSource](../resources/security-usersource.md) object.

-You can specify the following properties when creating a **userSource**.
+You can specify the following properties when you create a **userSource**.

 |Property|Type|Description|
 |:---|:---|:---|